Concrete Admixture Dosage Calculator

 Should SCMs be included in cementitious content?

-Yes, if the admixture dosage is specified relative to total binder, include SCMs (e.g., fly ash, slag, silica fume) in the cementitious content.
+Yes.
+If the admixture dosage is specified relative to total binder, include SCMs (e.g., fly ash, slag, silica fume) in the cementitious content.

 How do I select the right method?

-Use “% of cement” when dosage is specified as a percentage by mass, “per 100 kg/lb” when the datasheet gives mL/100 kg or fl oz/100 lb, and “per unit volume” for fixed L/m³ or fl oz/yd³ directions.
+Use “% of cement” when dosage is provided as a percentage by mass, “per 100 kg/lb” when the datasheet gives mL/100 kg or fl oz/100 lb, and “per unit volume” for fixed L/m³ or fl oz/yd³ directions.

 What if I don’t know density?